On the covariant coefficients of geodesic sprays on Finsler manifolds: Introduction

 \section{Introduction}

 ~

-The notion of sprays was introduced by W. Ambrose et al. \cite{sprays} in 1960.
-A system of second order ordinary differential equations (SODE) with positively $2$-homogeneous coefficients functions can be viewed as a second order vector field, which is called a spray.
-That is, for an $n$-dimensional differentiable manifold $M$, a spray on $M$ is a vector field on the tangent bundle $TM$.
-The spray corresponding to the geodesic equation of a Riemannian or Finslerian metric $F$ is called the geodesic spray of the metric $F$.
-For more details about the geometry of sprays refer, for example, to \cite{r21, Szilasi-book}.
+W. Ambrose et al. introduced the concept of sprays in 1960 \cite{sprays}.
+A system of second-order ordinary differential equations (SODEs) with positively 2-homogeneous coefficient functions can be interpreted as a second-order vector field, known as a spray.
+Specifically, for an $n$-dimensional differentiable manifold $M$, a spray on $M $ is a vector field on the tangent bundle $T M$.
+The geodesic spray of a Riemannian or Finslerian metric $F$ corresponds to the geodesic equation of that metric.
+For more details on the geometry of sprays, refer to \cite{r21, Szilasi-book}.

 In this paper, we start with a Finsler manifold $(M,F)$ and its geodesic spray $S$.
 Then, we introduce the notion of $F$-covariant coefficients $H_i$ of $S$ as follows

 We study some geometric consequences related to the objects $H_i$.
 Moreover, if $H_i$ are obtained from a scalar function $H$ on $TM$ by differentiating with respect to the fiber variables $y^i$, then we call $H$ an $S$-scalar.
 For a Finsler manifold $(M,F)$ with geodesic spray $S$, we prove that the $S$-scalar $H$, if exists, is given by